Burn Rate & Runway Calculator

 Should I use last month's burn rate or a 3-month average?

-Use a 3-month average for more accurate runway projections.
-A single month can be skewed by one-time expenses.
-Switch to "3-Month Average" mode in this calculator to auto-calculate it.
+Use a 3-month rolling average for runway projections.
+A single month can be skewed by annual SaaS renewals, one-time legal fees, or delayed invoices.
+The 3-month average smooths these out and typically tracks closer to the actual trajectory.
+Switch to "3-Month Average" mode in this calculator to auto-calculate it from three months of expense data.

 What are the biggest levers for reducing burn rate?